WatForm/fortress/README.md

 ## Acknowledgements

 The original version of Fortress was created by Amirhossein Vakili and Nancy Day.
-Fortress was completely rewritten in Scala by Joseph Poremba.
+Fortress was completely rewritten in Scala by Joseph Poremba and greatly enhanced by Ryan Dancy.
 Joe also greatly extended the symmetry breaking used in Fortress.
-Additional contributors to Fortress include: Ruomei Yan, Orson Baines, Callum Moseley, Yie Jin (James) Long, Ryan Dancy, and Owen Zila.
+Additional contributors to Fortress include: Ruomei Yan, Orson Baines, Callum Moseley, Yie Jin (James) Long, and Owen Zila.

 Some TPTP files publicly available on the TPTP Problem Library(http://www.tptp.org/) are used for unit tests.